-Two flow meter will be installed at each farm; one to measure the flow in to the enclosed flare and another one to measure the flow in to a motor to energy generated.
+Two flow meter will be installed on each farm; one to measure the flow into the enclosed flare and another one to measure the flow into a motor to generate energy.
 Biogas flow will be measured by ROOTS® G65 SSM - ICPWS flow meters.